API

 • doc_id*

-Document ID (string, 36 characters) to be used for file creation.
-ID can be obtained from the address bar when the document is open.
-The document should not be in the trash, but can be located in any Document folder.
+Document ID (string, 36 characters) used for file creation.
+The ID can be obtained from the address bar when the document is open.
+The document should not be in the trash, but can reside in any folder within Documents.

 • mask*

-JSON string containing all variables for replacement in the format key (variable) - value (text for replacement).
-It can contain data for creating multiple files (without limitations on quantity).
+JSON string containing all variables for replacement as key (variable) - value (replacement text).
+Can include data for creating multiple files (no limit on quantity).

 Example for a single file: